MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 |Q_1\cap Q_2| \ge 2q-n = f+1
 $$

 members.
 Since at most $f$ are Byzantine, the intersection contains at least one honest signer.
-If honest nodes refuse conflicting snapshots, two conflicting quorum certificates cannot both be formed.
+Assuming certificate unforgeability and that honest nodes refuse conflicting snapshots, two conflicting quorum certificates cannot both be formed.
 This is the core quorum-intersection rationale; complete safety also depends on deterministic transaction validation, correct historical membership reconstruction, nonce safety, and enforcement of the round rules.

 The CoSi aggregate public key is a plain sum $A_Q = \sum A_i$ without per-signer key-prefixing coefficients.
 For a non-genesis member, the pledge commits the proposed key and the later accept transaction must be signed by that key before acceptance, so admission supplies the proof of possession needed to rule out a freely chosen rogue key.
 Genesis signer keys are instead part of the trusted genesis definition and must be vetted under that trust assumption.
 The transaction-level aggregate signature, where signer keys come from arbitrary UTXO outputs, does apply MuSig-style coefficient weighting.

+Neither proof of key possession nor the single-use nonce guard establishes security against an adversary combining responses from many distinct concurrent signing sessions.
+Full-challenge authentication verifies the leader's identity; it does not establish concurrent-signing security against a malicious eligible consensus participant.
+This remains an [unresolved cryptographic assurance question](release-security-audit-2026-09-06.md#remaining-assurance-limits).

 ### 7.5 Finalization checks